Fairview Texas Temple

-The Fairview Texas Temple is a planned temple of the Church of Jesus Christ of Latter-day Saints in Fairview, Texas,.
+The Fairview Texas Temple is a planned temple of the Church of Jesus Christ of Latter-day Saints in Fairview, Texas.
 When completed it will be the tenth in Texas and the third in the Dallas–Fort Worth metroplex.
 The intent to build the temple was announced on October 2, 2022, by church president Russell M. Nelson during general conference.
 The temple gained national attention due to a high-profile zoning dispute with the city of Fairview over its height and scale, which led to public protests, legal threats, and ultimately a redesign.

 The most recent design plans on the 8.16-acre site anticipate a one-story, 30,000-square-foot structure with a 120-foot spire, using contemporary Latter-day Saint architectural style.
 Its exterior would include white stone and art-glass windows, with landscaping of trees and flower beds.
 Once completed, the temple will serve Latter-day Saints in the northern Dallas suburbs.
-As of April 2025, it remains in the planning phase, and no groundbreaking date has been announced.

 History

 The intent to construct a temple in or near Prosper, Texas was announced by church president Russell M. Nelson on October 2, 2022, during general conference.
 It was originally announced as the Prosper Texas Temple.

 On December 4, 2023, the church announced that the temple would be constructed on an 8.16-acre (3.30 ha) property located at Stacy Road and Meandering Way, adjacent to an existing Latter-day Saint meetinghouse in Fairview, Texas, a northern suburb in the Dallas–Fort Worth metroplex.
-In the same announcement, the church said it would be renamed the McKinney Texas Temple and would be multistory and approximately 44,000 square feet.
+In the same announcement, the church said it would be renamed the McKinney Texas Temple, and would be multistory and approximately 44,000 square feet.

 On February 26, 2024, the church released a rendering of the temple, showing a white building with vertical windows and a golden spire on a rectangular tower above the main entrance.